Skip to main content

 When you want to stay away from the crowds.

-Dundret, Swedish Lapland: The location of Dundret makes for a long winter season with lots of powder – and, if you’re lucky – Northern Lights.
-If you get tired of skiing, dog sledding and Sami culture are just around the corner.
+The location of Dundret allows for a long winter season with lots of powder – and, if you’re lucky, Northern Lights.
+Located just outside Gällivare, this small resort offers a handful of slopes and a relaxed atmosphere.
+If you get tired of skiing, dog sledding and Sámi culture are just around the corner.

-The High Coast: The majestic High Coast of Sweden has several smaller ski resorts.
-Vårdkasbacken, with a beautiful view over Härnösand town, offers alpine skiing for the whole family.
-Hallstaberget is one of the oldest ski slopes in Sweden, with all kinds of ski sports.
-And at Solberget, you can enjoy well-prepared slopes and vast views.
+The majestic High Coast of Sweden has several smaller ski resorts.
+Vårdkasbacken, with a beautiful view over Härnösand, offers alpine skiing for the whole family.
+Hallstaberget is one of the oldest ski slopes in Sweden, with a mix of ski disciplines.
+At Solberget, you can enjoy well-prepared slopes and vast views.

-Hovfjället, Värmland: At Hovfjället, you don’t have to start your skiing day by taking the lift up – the resort is built on top of the slopes.
-Even though it’s located quite far south, it’s a snow-sure ski resort.
+At Hovfjället, you don’t have to start your skiing day by taking the lift up – the resort is built on top of the slopes.
+Even though it’s located quite far south, it’s a snow-sure ski resort with both alpine and cross-country skiing.